nxp-imx/meta-nxp-connectivity/docs/guides/nxp_mpu_matter_demos.md

     $ chip-tool threadborderroutermanagement read active-dataset-timestamp 8888 1                # ActiveDatasetTimestamp: 65536
     $ chip-tool threadborderroutermanagement get-active-dataset-request 8888 1                   # DatasetResponse: { dataset: 0E080000000000010000000300001235060004001FFFE002082AD51C02FE8F64F20708FDDB8AF85255F93A051083E2B9B2CC609B00125ADBF823EA2AB20102C4D904100A133626C411D7DE02A570CA3C3D80470C0402A0F7F8031054687265616441637469766554657374 }

-Currently, applications with trusty are supported on the i.MX8M Mini EVK, such as chip-tool-trusty, chip-lighting-app-trusty, nxp-thermostat-app-trusty and nxp-media-app-trusty.
-Before running these trusty example applications, you must execute the following commands to enable the secure storage service (only need to execute once after initial boot), and the the following commissioning steps are consistent with the above.

 <a name="enable-the-secure-storage-service"></a>

+###### Enable the secure storage service

+Currently, applications with trusty are supported on the i.MX 8M Mini EVK, such as chip-tool-trusty, chip-lighting-app-trusty, nxp-thermostat-app-trusty, and nxp-media-app-trusty.
+Before running these trusty example applications, you must execute the following commands to enable the secure storage service (only need to execute once after initial boot), and the following commissioning steps are consistent with the above.

     $ systemctl enable storageproxyd
     $ systemctl start storageproxyd

-###  Run example applications with onnetwork commissioning method
+###  Run example applications with the onnetwork commissioning method

 To test onnetwork, two devices must connect to the same Wi-Fi AP or connect to the same local area network.
 Taking the case of connecting to the same Wi-Fi AP as an example, the network topology diagram is shown below.